Zombie movies have a pretty elusive fan base. These "undead beings" were only known via folklore and voodoo stories.

 $32,511,655

-In [REC], a young TV reporter and her cameraman cover the night shift at a local fire station.
-Their routine assignment takes a chilling turn when they respond to a call about an elderly woman trapped in her apartment.
+[REC] follows a dedicated young TV reporter and her cameraman as they document the overnight shift at a city fire station.
+Their seemingly mundane assignment quickly spirals into chaos when they respond to a distress call from a residential apartment.

 DramaHorrorSci-Fi